Miniature Armoured Fighting Vehicle Association

 c.
 Only current paid up Full Members, and Honorary Members will be entitled to vote in election of MAFVA Committee members and officers.

 d.
 A Returns Officer is appointed by the Committee, who will count received votes, and inform the membership at the Annual General Meeting as to who will be on the Committee.
 Successful candidates will be notified at least one week before the AGM to facilitate transfer of responsibilities between retiring and new officers at the AGM.
+The usual term of office will be two years.

 6. Annual General Meeting.